 For my second blog in this series, I’d like to profile a city which is perhaps lesser known for Lindy Hop (for now), but nonetheless worth a look if you’re an adventurous traveller, or are looking for a place where you could make a difference as a teacher, DJ, musician or visitor.
 This is a city filled with opportunities, amazing people, unparalleled history and a budding scene of people who love jazz and are are working hard to weave it into the complex tapestry of a rapidly changing city.

-I’ve spent over a month of my life in total in Mexico city, enjoying the people, the sights, the sounds an the vibe of this place.
+I’ve spent a couple months of my life in total in Mexico city, enjoying the people, the sights, the sounds and the vibe of this place.
 Often called a sister city to New York City, I think the comparison is accurate in many ways, for the sheer number of people, the deep history and a great sense of culture and diversity.

 Where to dance